rydmike/flex_color_scheme/README.md

   * A predefined slightly opinionated `InputDecorationTheme` is used.
-It sets `filled` to `true` and fill color to color scheme primary color with opacity `0.035` in light mode and opacity `0.06` in dark-mode.
+It sets `filled` to `true` and fill color to color scheme primary color with opacity `0.035` in light mode and with opacity `0.06` in dark-mode.
     Another theme design change is done via modification of the `ThemeData.accentColor` described earlier.
 Since the used theme, like the default theme, does not define a `border` property of `TextField`,